 Lead products used:

-All products that Midland Lead supplied were bespoke and fit-for-purpose at twelve different facilities, the requirements included:
+All products that Midland Lead supplied to provide radiation protection for Healthcare settings, were bespoke and fit-for-purpose at twelve different facilities, the requirements included:

 • 447 lead-lined gypsum boards, 2.0m x 600mm with a 1.80mm lead shield.